ropensci/tinkr/tests/testthat/_snaps/to_md/to_md-works.md

                         selfcontained = F)
 ```

-I wasn't able to `webshot` the resulting html despite increasing the
+I wasn’t able to `webshot` the resulting html despite increasing the
 `delay` parameter so I screenshot it by hand!

 ```r